What you need to know about generation-skipping gifts (and their tax implications)

 4. The beneficiaries need to be named specifically

 A trust that benefits a large group of family members (sometimes referred to as a “pot trust”) is a great way to pass wealth to the next generation.
-But, unfortunately pot trusts don’t work if you want the gift to the trust to be eligible for the annual exclusion from the GST tax.
-For a generational-skipping gift to claim the annual gift and GST tax exclusion, the trust has to name a specific grandchild as sole beneficiary.
-In addition, the trust assets must be includible in the estate of the specifically named grandchild in order for the gift to the trust to be eligible for the GST tax exclusion.
+But, unfortunately, pot trusts don’t work if you want the gift to the trust to be eligible for the annual exclusion from the GST tax.
+For a generational-skipping transfer to be eligible for the annual gift and GST tax exclusion, the trust has to name a specific grandchild as sole beneficiary.
+In addition, the trust assets must be included in the estate of the specifically named grandchild in order for the gift to the trust to be eligible for the GST tax annual exclusion.

-5. The trustee may have to file taxes annually
+5. The trustee may have to file an income tax return annually

-Imagine the conversation when your client tells their daughter or son that each of their children will be getting $32,000 a year for many years to come.
+Imagine the conversation when your client tells their daughter or son that each of their children will be beneficiaries of a trust that will be there for them for many years to come..
 It’s a pretty happy moment right?
-Well fast forward to the moment your client’s kids realize they now may have to file a tax return per kid a year for these trusts.
+Well fast forward to the moment your client’s children realize they now may have to file a tax return for their children each year on account of distributions from the trust.
 Of course one way around minimizing income activity in the trust is to invest the trust assets in non-income producing assets.
-But the reality is that the best thing to do from a fiduciary standpoint is to invest in growth funds that will grow the assets with compounding benefits over the holding period.
-But remind them, to the extent a return is needed – filing the tax returns are cheaper than paying for college!
+But the reality is that the best thing to do from a fiduciary standpoint is to invest in funds that are in alignment with the intended purpose and the time horizon for the use of the funds.
+Growth funds, for example, may make sense if the trust beneficiary is younger meaning that generally the time horizon for needing to use trust assets is longer.

 As always, it’s best to consult with an estate planning attorney before setting up any kind of trust in order to ensure that all legal considerations are taken into account.